delingren/walle_2/remote_transmitter.md

 And after some drilling and cutting, I've placed the IR LED on the shell, with the resistor soldered to it and `BAT+`.
 ![shell](./media/IMG_0931.jpeg)

-Next, let's solder the wires and the transistor to the dev board.
+Next, let's solder the wires to the dev board.

 ![dev_board](./media/IMG_1009.jpeg)